yhordi/sipowicz/README.md

 ###Changelog

+#### V 0.1.0
+- Creates a CopDetectiveAssigner class which makes configuration easier on the user
+- Removes the work of having to call separate methods when updating or creating respectively, now a user can just pass params and a user object to the investigate method.

 #### V 0.0.5
 - Migrates error handling of user validation to ActiveRecord objects.
 Errors can now be accessed through user.errors.full_messages.